 For companies that sell products, there is a continuous product cycle happening.
 New products are developed and introduced to the market, while older products are discontinued.

-With 4.5 million visitors using ProductReview.com.au every month, we want to ensure what they see about your products is current.
+With 4.5 million visitors using ProductReview.com.au every month, we want to ensure what they see about a company's products is current.
 Updates help consumers research the right information and know which products are still available.

 In this article, we will dive deeper into how we manage products that have been discontinued.
 Our goal is to help you understand how we do this, what consumers see, and how to collaborate with us.